VISIT LUCERNE IN THE WINTER MONTHS – WHAT TO DO & TRAVEL TIPA

 If you fly into Switzerland, Zurich Airport, or Basel Airport would be the best choices.
 From there, it takes about one hour (by car or train) to get to Lucerne.

-It actually does not matter whether you use public transportation or drive yourself.
-If you choose the right route, both are AMAZING, and you will get an excellent impression of this country, and even in the winter months, public transportation in Switzerland is superb.
+For your winter trip, I recommend getting around public transportation.
+It will allow you to get an excellent impression of this country, and even in the winter months, public transportation in Switzerland is superb.

 How to Get Around in Winter